On the Gradient Complexity of Private Optimization with Private Oracles: Introduction

 Outside of privacy, there is a substantial literature on oracle complexity bounds.
 For finite sums (i.e. $n > 1$), and sufficiently large dimension, \cite{WS16} proved a complexity lower bound in the non-smooth case of $\tilde{\Omega}\bigro{\min\{\frac{1}{\alpha^2}, n + \frac{\sqrt{n}}{\alpha} \}}$ and, in the smooth case, $\tilde{\Omega}(\min\{\frac{1}{\alpha^2},n + \sqrt{\frac{n}{\alpha}}\})$, which are nearly tight \cite{SVRG}.
 Their loss construction is very distinct from ours.
-A closer construction is used in \cite{bubeck19_highlyparallel}.
-In the non-smooth case with $n=1$, \cite{bubeck19_highlyparallel} showed that when $d=\tilde{\Omega}(1/\alpha^4)$, depth (i.e. number of adaptive oracle calls) at least $\Omega(1/\alpha^2)$ is necessary.
-Notably, their loss construction resembles ours in the sense that it is a Nermivoski-like function combined with a regularizer, although the form and analysis of their regularizer differs substantially.
+Closer constructions to ours can be found in \cite{bubeck19_highlyparallel} and \cite{MSSV22}, which study the oracle complexity of highly parallelized and memory limited optimization respectively.
+Their loss constructions resembles ours in the sense that they use a Nermivoski-like function combined with a ``regularizer'', but in both cases the form and analysis of their regularizer differs substantially from ours.
 Examples of works using information theoretic techniques include \citep{Agarwal:2012,BGP17, gopi2022private}.
 However, the source or hardness in all these methods come from the difficulty of estimating (at most) $\tilde{O}(d)$ bits, making them fundamentally distinct from our method.
 We note also \cite{BGP17} considered algorithms with randomized running time, as we do.

 The technique for our lower bound in the smooth case is more related to work on lower bounds for DP mean estimation \citep{BUV14, DSSUV15}.
 A reduction between (smooth) optimization and mean estimation was shown in \cite{BST14}.